JulianYip5823/FYP/README.md

 The project evaluation was split into two phases: establishing a baseline with **Manual Tuning** and optimizing performance via **Automated Hyperparameter Tuning**

 ### 1. Base Models (Manual Tuning)
-*Parameters were manually selected based on the CRISP-DM framework to establish initial performance benchmarks.*

 | Model | Accuracy | Precision | Recall | F1-Score |
 | :--- | :--- | :--- | :--- | :--- |